This post originally appeared on VICE Canada.

 Where Will Odin Go Now?

-It's hard to say where the group will go from here and if Canada will see group of burly men, raised on biker shows, vigilante comics, and right-wing anti-immigration media, patrolling its suburban streets.
+It's hard to say where the group will go from here and if Canada will see a group of burly men, raised on biker shows, vigilante comics, and right-wing anti-immigration media, patrolling its suburban streets.

 All I know is the wannabe Soldiers of Odin I've met made me deeply uncomfortable and nervous.